JuliaMolSim/Molly.jl/docs/src/development.md

 - `GPUTESTS` determines whether to run the GPU tests, default `GPUTESTS=1`.
 - `DEVICE` determines which GPU to run on, default `DEVICE=0`.
 - `GROUP` can be used to run a subset of the tests, options `All`/`Protein`/`Zygote`, default `GROUP=All`.

+## Benchmarks

+The `benchmark` directory contains some benchmarks for the package.